Xero (film)

-Xero is an experimental all-girl pornographic film by American director Jack the Zipper and German composer and producer Rockford Kabine.
+Xero is a 2010 German experimental all-girl pornographic film by American director Jack the Zipper and German composer and producer Rockford Kabine.

 Description

 Xero is an aesthetic and gloomy trip into a world of lesbian erotic, eschaton phantasies and Japanese zen-tradition.
-It's a movie and musical album of composer and producer Rockford Kabine.
+It is both a movie and musical album by composer and producer Rockford Kabine.
 The movie derives its effect from the close liaison of pictures and sound.
 Artistic references are the works of Alejandro Jodorowsky and the Japanese Pink film-exploitation genre, as well as the soundtracks of Ennio Morricone.